-Giving your employees cash or other employee incentives that reward them for their work when your small business prospers makes a great way to keep valuable staff members motivated and loyal.
+Giving your employees cash or other performance incentives that reward them for their work when your small business prospers is a great way to keep valuable staff members motivated and loyal.
 Consider implementing a budgeting plan that includes a portion of your profits set aside for rewarding employees.

 The Importance of Rewarding Employees

-Be creative in rewarding employees, and find ways other than cash that show your appreciation.
-Instead, use rewards such as gift cards, office perks, or paid time off from work.
-Try to offer incentives regularly rather than just in the form of annual bonuses as more frequent rewards work better for continual motivation.
+Be creative in rewarding employees, and find ways other than cash to show your appreciation.
+Instead, use rewards such as gift cards, office perks, or paid time off.
+Try to offer incentives for employees regularly rather than just once a year.
+More frequent rewards work better for continual motivation.

 Budgeting for Incentives